noni12yash/first-contributions/README.md

 If you go to the project directory and execute the command `git status`, you'll see there are changes.

-Add those changes to the branch you just created using the `git add` command:
+Add those changes to the you just created using the `git add` command:

 ```
 git add Contributors.md